raizulfi/fibonacci-benchmark/README.md

 ![image](https://user-images.githubusercontent.com/114371959/205392893-5877c351-38a6-4614-997a-92398e804029.png)

-Both Iterative and Recursive method had the correct and same ouput.
+Both Iterative and Recursive method had the correct and same output.
 We'll be able to move on to benchmarking between them.

 # Benchmarking
-Now, we can we're able to benchmark the time and space complexity between the two approaches and conclude the faster method.
+Now, we're able to benchmark the time and space complexity between the two approaches and conclude the faster method.

 ## Time complexity
-For this benchmark, i'll be demosrating for (Nth term) N=40 between the 2 approaches.
+For this benchmark, i'll be demonstrating for (Nth term) N=40 between the 2 approaches.

 ### How to run the code:
-to run the time complexity, Excute the command below in your terminal:
+to run the time complexity, Execute the command below in your terminal:

 ```c
 make time-recursive; make time-iterative